Allegiance (video game): Community continuation

-To allow the player community to maintain Allegiance themselves, on the commercial End-of-life the source-code was released under a shared source license in 2004.
+To allow the player community to maintain Allegiance themselves, on the commercial end-of-life the source-code was released under a shared source license in 2004.
 It is up-to now maintained and developed by volunteers of the fan-community under the name FreeAllegiance.

-On July 27, 2017, Microsoft Research changed the license from MSR shared source license to MIT license, due to the community's initiative to bring Allegiance to Steam.
+In July 2017, Microsoft Research changed the license from MSR shared source license to MIT license, due to the community's initiative to bring Allegiance to Steam.

 Reception

 Allegiance garnered generally favorable reviews, according to aggregator Metacritic.
-It claimed GameSpot's award for "Best Game No One Played", but it did not sell as well as Microsoft had hoped.
+It claimed GameSpot's award for "Best Game No One Played", as it did not sell as well as Microsoft had hoped.
 Even with good reviews and a loyal playerbase, the game's steep learning curve made it unattractive to the average gamer.

 After Microsoft dropped support for Allegiance, the game has continued to be developed and the game has received additional praise and recognition, but the playerbase has not substantially increased.

 Allegiance was a runner-up for the best multiplayer game of 2000 in PC PowerPlay's annual awards, behind Counter-Strike.
 It was also a finalist for Computer Gaming World's multiplayer game of 2000 award, which went to EverQuest as Allegiance failed to gain traction in the video game market.
-The game was nominated in the Massive Multiplayer/Persistent World category, for the Interactive Achievement Awards 2001.
+The game was nominated in the "Massive Multiplayer/Persistent World" category during the 4th Annual Interactive Achievement Awards.